Home 9 Living in Florence, Italy 9 Find a Home in Florence

 Find a Home in Florence

-Are you looking to rent — for short-term or long-term — or buy a home in Florence?
-This is not always the easiest task as the rental and buying laws and procedures can be complicated, for Italians and non-Italians alike.
-There are many not-so-great apartments on the rental market and prices can be high relative to local salaries.
-But, a lot of patience, a little guidance, and some luck, and you can find a place to call home.
+Are you looking to rent — short-term or long-term — or buy a home in Florence?
+This is not always the easiest task as the rental and buying laws and procedures can be complicated for Italians and non-Italians alike.
+There are many not-so-great apartments on the rental market, and prices can be high relative to local salaries.
+But, with a lot of patience, a little guidance, and some luck, you can find a place to call home.

 Find a Home in Florence